 A number of standard individual rights are especially important to ethnic and religious minorities, including rights to freedom of association, freedom of assembly, freedom of religion, and freedom from discrimination.
 Human rights documents also include rights that refer to minorities explicitly and give them special protections.
 For example, the Civil and Political Covenant in Article 27 says that persons belonging to ethnic, religious, or linguistic minorities “shall not be denied the right, in community with other members of their group, to enjoy their own culture, to profess and practice their own religion, or to use their own language.”

-Feminists have often protested, however, that standard lists of human rights do not sufficiently take into account the different risks faced by women and men.
+Feminists have often protested that standard lists of human rights do not sufficiently take into account the different risks faced by women and men.
 For example, issues like domestic violence, reproductive choice, and trafficking of women and girls for sex work did not have a prominent place in early human rights documents and treaties.
-Lists of human rights have had to be expanded to include the degradation and violation of women (Bunch 2006, 58; see also Lockwood 2006).
-Further, violations of women’s human rights often occur in the home at the hands of other family members, not in the street at the hands of the police.
-Most violence against women occurs in the private sphere.
+Lists of human rights have had to be expanded “to include the degradation and violation of women” (Bunch 2006, 58; see also Lockwood 2006 and Okin 1998).
+Violations of women’s human rights often occur in the home at the hands of other family members, not in the street at the hands of the police.
+Most violence against women occurs in the “private” sphere.
 This has meant that governments cannot be seen as the only addressees of human rights and that the right to privacy of home and family needs qualifications to allow police to protect women within the home.